CaoAssignments/cse199-wi21-irenechiu99/cows-in-a-row/README.md

 ## Run Time
-We are using brute force to solve this problem.
+We are using brute-force strategy to solve this problem.
-We iterate the array to try out the current breeding ID as the ignored breeding ID.
+We iterate the array to try out the current breeding ID being the ignored breeding ID.
-While trying out the ignored breeding ID, we need to iterate the array again and keep track the black size and find its maximum.
+While trying out the ignored breeding ID, we need to iterate the array again and keep computing the block size and find its maximum.

 Hence, the running time of this algorithm is O(N^2).

-Even though we are able to achieve O(N) running time by modifying our program, we can leave it like this because of the restriction of given data.
+Even though we are able to achieve O(N) running time by modifying our program a little bit, we can leave it like this because the restriction of given data will let us pass all the USACO test cases in time.